 What do we do?
 How do we react in the event of an active shooter or mass shooting?
 Unfortunately, these are questions we find ourselves asking after tragedy strikes.
 It is incumbent upon responsible individuals to be prepared to the best of our ability for horrific situations such as these.
 This planning needs to happen beforehand!

 Still, the question remains...what can we do or what should we do?
 According to the Department of Homeland Security (DHS), we should keep it as simple as possible.
 In my former federal law enforcement career, I spent a lot of years teaching active shooter response.
 Early on, most of my time was spent with plainclothes and uniformed agents and officers.
 However, later in my career I began to teach more and more civilians as well.
 We taught a variation of the same idea DHS promotes to this day.
 Same concept, different verbiage.
 Get Out!
 Hide Out!
 Take Out!
 These were our “standard” teaching points to all the civilians we were instructing on this topic.
+However, there is additional information you should be aware of related to these three options.
 Of course, we had different tactics for agents and uniformed officers, but that is not the focus of this article.

 Get out!
 Hide out!
 Take out!